-Signs of patellar syndrome in daily life.
+Signs of runner's knee in daily life.

 - Discomfort and pain when being in a sitting position for a long time (need to stretch the leg and to 'crack' your knee);